 (Nuclear) Safety: The achievement of proper operating conditions, prevention of accidents or mitigation of accident consequences, resulting in protection of workers, the public and the environment from undue radiation hazards.
-(IAEA Safety Glossary)

-In this document nuclear safety is abbreviated to safety.
+(IAEA Safety Glossary) Note: In this document nuclear safety is abbreviated to safety.

-Safety demonstration: The set of arguments and evidence elements which support a selected set of claims on the dependability - in particular the safety - of the operation of a system important to safety used in a given plant environment.
+Safety demonstration: The set of arguments and evidence elements which support a selected set of claims on the safety of the operation of a system important to safety used in a given plant environment.